krakenjs/zoid/README.md

     });
 <script>
 ```

+Note that `onProps` will be called every time the parent props update, including on first render.

 If I wanted to update the props from my parent manually, using javascript, I can do this too: